 Munnar is a pleasant contrast to the beach-lined destinations or lagoon backwaters of Kerala.
 A hill station, which has been immortalized by movies, Munnar is great to cycle in.
 The routes are undulating and sometimes challenging, but you will find an equal amount of downhill slopes to bring relief to steep climbs.

 Enjoy a morning of Yoga if you please and head out to Top Station, a viewpoint of great touristic eminence.
-The riding stretch to Top station is one of our favourite cycling routes in Kerala.
+The riding stretch to Top station is one of our favorite cycling routes in Kerala.
 As we ride all the way up to Top Station, you will be stunned by a brilliant view of the stacked mountains and deep valleys below.
 After this ride, you would have certainly earned yourself a hot crisp cup of tea.

 Roll down the hills to then visit the Tea Museum – this is a historic treasure and takes you through the journey of Munnar’s metamorphosis as a tea destination in the late 1800s when A.H.
 Sharp planted the first sapling.
-You can also pick up the handmade jam, tea leaves, and recycled paper products as souvenirs.
+You can also pick up handmade jam, tea leaves, and recycled paper products as souvenirs.

 We bid adieu to Munnar and head towards the cardamom hills of Kerala, a small town of Kumily.
 We take in the spectacular views of tea-clad western ghat mountains, near Lockhart Gap.
 As you are riding, the 360 degrees view of the lush tea plantations will be forever etched in your mind.
 The smell of cardamom draws you quickly from the tea-lined mountains to the unmanicured mish-mash of cardamom plantations, interjected by pepper vines clinging to silver oak trees.
-The last stretch is covered in the shuttle before we reach the wonderful award winning property of Spice Village.
+The last stretch is covered in the shuttle before we reach the wonderful award-winning property of Spice Village.

-Eco-conscious nuances of Spice Village seamlessly bound with modern comforts is what makes Spice Village special.
+Eco-conscious nuances of Spice Village seamlessly bound with modern comforts are what makes Spice Village special.
 If you have the energy, head out for a short spice plantation walk.
 Else, you can relax by the pool or get a drink at the historic library bar of the resort.

-Day 6: Kumarakom / Alleppey
+Day 7: Kumarakom

 This is going to be a beautiful ride – from the Cardamom Hills to the tea gardens of Vagamon.
 A hilly ride, with both dips and steep climbs, but the cool weather helps you grapple with this challenging ride better.
-Vagamon is an enchanting hill station where we will stop by for lunch.
+Vagamon is an enchanting hill station where we will stop for lunch.